Note: This has been updated for 2015.

-In addition to running the Chicago Marathon in 2012, I spectated a few times (both as a spectator and a “pacer”) and I have a few tips.
+In addition to running the Chicago Marathon in 2012, I’ve spectated a few times and have a few tips.
 If you’re planning to spectate the Chicago Marathon, here are a few things to keep in mind.

 Do your research.
 The Chicago Marathon has a whole section of their web site for spectators, so read up.
 The most important information is the list of spectator viewing areas accessible by CTA train.
-If you know someone (perhaps your runner) with a Ventra Card, borrow it for race day (as long as they don’t need it) and use the L to get around the city.
-If not, and you’re not familiar with taking the L in Chicago, read up on riding the CTA.
+If you know someone (perhaps your runner) with a Ventra Card, borrow it for race day (as long as they don’t need it) and use the L train to get around the city.

 Make a plan.
-Talk to your runner about their pace – I made a Google Spreadsheet to estimate what time you’ll pass each mile marker based on your estimated pace.
-Just type in your expected pace (fastest and slowest) and your expected start time, and it will update with a “window” of time that you’ll pass each mile marker.
+Talk to your runner about their pace – I made a marathon pace calculator on Google Spreadsheet to estimate what time your runner will pass each mile marker.
+Just type in expected pace (fastest and slowest) and expected start time, and it will update with a “window” of time that your runner will pass each mile marker.
 I also noted the nearest L stop to each mile marker.
-You can also take a look at the course map and the CTA station list on the marathon web site, and make a plan in advance on where (and when) you will be on the course spectating.
-While planning your spectating “stations” keep in mind you won’t be able to easily cross the race course.
+Make a plan in advance on where (and when) you will be on the course spectating.
+While planning your spectating “stations” keep in mind you won’t be able to cross the race course.
 The only spots that I am familiar with are Kinzie and Illinois Streets, just north of the river – those streets go under or over other streets.

 There are many routes you can take if you’re a spectator.
 This is what I would recommend.

 - Take the Brown Line north to Sedgewick, walk north to North Ave (just past mile 10 – runners, they’ll be on your right)